kfrum526/AWS-TKG/README.md

 # AWS-TKG
 TKG Infra and TKG build test

+The purpose of this is to test in a personal lab on how TKG functions in the public cloud to possibly translate that to a airgapped cloud environment with some slight alterations

 After copying down you will need to run terraform init in each cluster directory.